NonMajorNerd/nonmajornerd.github.io/data.md

 ---

 ## Overview
-> This is semi-live data from KnightBot which is typically updated shortly after every Twitch stream.<br>
+> This is semi-live data from KnightBot which is typically updated shortly after every Twitch stream.
-> This data was last updated {% last_modified_at %}.

 <table>
   {% for row in site.data.CharacterData %}